 The rulebook is out the window.
 You can choose if you want bridesmaids or ushers, and it’s perfectly fine if you don’t.
 Perhaps have a sibling instead.

 An unplugged wedding is one where guests are asked to put their phones away and focus on living in the moment.
 Privacy is often a big consideration in having a small wedding, so it can be a good idea to ask guests to refrain from putting their photos on social media or even taking them at all if you’ve got a photographer.

 With less guests, it’s more likely they’ll all be able to take off a weekday to attend your wedding (be careful as some professions like teachers can’t).
 Booking a weekday wedding means your costs will be cheaper – allowing you to spend more money on your guests’ experience – and your chosen suppliers are more likely to be available.

 7. Maximise the Experience You Do Have

-If you really want to get married now, you might need to let go of the image of the wedding you thought you'd have and embrace a new vision e.g. forget the large, formal wedding and choose a registry office ceremony and a private room in a restaurant after.
+You might need to let go of the image of the wedding you thought you'd have and embrace a new vision e.g. forget the large, formal stately home and choose a registry office ceremony and a private room in a restaurant after.
 Whatever your wedding ends up looking like, lean into it.
-You can't think about what you had planned; you need to take advantage of what you've got.
+You need to take advantage of what you've got.
 Guests will take their cue from you so focus on all the good things and spend your budget on making those amazing.
 That could be incredible food, a live band, or really embracing a back garden wedding with fun garden games and a Champagne picnic.